kalviumcommunity/S81-1625-GrowthGuild-Full-Stack-With-NextjsAnd-AWS-Azure-HabitTracker/README.md

 Only `.env.example` is committed to version control, while actual environment-specific files are ignored for security.

 This approach follows industry best practices and ensures safe configuration across development, staging, and production environments.

+## 🧹 Code Quality & Consistency

+### Strict TypeScript
+The project uses TypeScript strict mode to catch potential errors at compile time, such as implicit `any` types, unused variables, and casing mismatches.
+This reduces runtime bugs and improves reliability.

+### ESLint & Prettier
+ESLint enforces best practices and Next.js standards, while Prettier ensures consistent code formatting across the codebase.
+Conflicting rules are disabled to allow seamless integration.

+### Pre-Commit Hooks
+Pre-commit hooks are configured using Husky and lint-staged to automatically run ESLint and Prettier on staged files.
+This guarantees that only clean, consistent code is committed to the repository.

+This setup improves maintainability, enforces team-wide coding standards, and supports scalable development.